Ekushey: Between language and culture

 Shaheed Minar in London, Sydney, and Tokyo.

 When answering questions about the relationship of Ekushey February with Bangla language, Bangladeshis love to mention that Bangla language is (perhaps) the only language in the world to be known for people sacrificing their lives for the right to speak in mother language; Bangla is the 7th most spoken language in the World in terms of numbers; UNESCO recognized 21st February as International Mother Language Day in recognition of the language movement; Rabindranath Tagore won Nobel Prize in Bangla language; etc. Although Bangla is a vibrant language in its history, literature, and expression, it has not successfully exhibited its influence as a language.
-It has even a difficult time to establish itself as a top-end practical language in Bangladesh!
-People caught between the dilemmas of loving the Bangla language and not able to use it further.
-Unlike the Chinese language in China, the Korean language in Korea, or the Turkish language in Turkey, Bangla language has been struggling to establish itself in Bangladesh.
+Establishing itself as a top-end practical language in Bangladesh has even been difficult!
+People are caught between the dilemmas of loving the Bangla language and being unable to use it further.
+Unlike the Chinese language in China, Korean in Korea, or Turkish in Turkey, the Bangla language has been struggling to establish itself in Bangladesh.

 Language-wise, Bangla has many challenges.
 Here are a few: